hummingly/ics/DESIGN_DOCUMENT.md

 The ics crate should provide a meaningful way to create correct iCalender files without being difficult or verbose.
 At the same time the crate should be easy to integrate into other projects by having few dependencies.

 # Description of the Specification
-An iCalender file is one calendar component containing other components such as: event, todo, journal, freebusy or timezone.
+An iCalender file is one calendar component containing other components such as: event, to-do, journal, freebusy or timezone.
 Those components can contain components and/or properties which is a key-value pair that can optionally have parameters which are also a key-value pairs.
-Some components can contain subcomponents.
+Some components can contain sub-components.
 Properties can reappear depending on the specification.

 After 75 bytes a newline and whitespace is inserted (CRLF ) and ',', ';' and '/' need to be escaped properly.
 Newlines are /n and text containg qoutes need to be quoted.